 Where the design community meets.

-NYC Design Lead at SuperHi Joined about 2 years ago
+NYC Design Lead at SuperHi Joined over 2 years ago

 So when I was freelancing or at an agency, my design work was heavily influenced by the clients and stakeholders.
 We had research and discovery phases, but due to clients or limited resources I was often unable to dive into a truly iterative design process that included constant user feedback and testing.